Easily create multiple email addresses from one email address! Useful ways to use Gmail

 Method 3: Plus Append Method (Alias)

-Even if you can add dots to increase the number of email addresses, there's a limit!
+Even if you can increase the number of email addresses by adding dots, there's a limit to that, right?!

-n't delve too deeply into the words you added.
+You shouldn't delve too deeply into the added words.

 This method allows you to generate an infinite number of email addresses

-This account extension using + is a feature called Gmail aliases , which allows you to add categories to your address to make it easier to classify emails.
+This use of the "+" symbol to extend an accountaliases, which allows you to add categories to an address to make it easier to categorize your emails.

 Bonus: Email address rules

-Some people may wonder, "Is it okay to use a + (plus) sign in an email address?"
+Some of you might be wondering, "Is it okay to use a plus sign (+) in an email address?"

-The original text of the RFC is quite long, so Wikipedia , the characters that can be used in emails as defined in the RFC are as follows:
+Since the original RFC is quite lengthy,Wikipedia, and the characters that can be used in email as defined in the RFC are as follows:

 - Uppercase and lowercase Latin letters (although they are case-sensitive, most implementations do not distinguish between uppercase and lowercase.
 They are generally written in lowercase.)